 Contaminants

-Do you keep up with routine maintenance for your HVAC unit?
+Do you keep up with regular maintenance for your HVAC unit?
 If you don’t know how important maintenance is, check out our article: Is HVAC Maintenance Really Worth It?

 If you don’t have your unit periodically maintained, any possible coolant leaks will get worse and eventually let in pollutants.
 If dust and other pollutants get into your coils, it can lead to corrosion, worsening any holes and cracks in your coils!